 I am a high energy professor and strive to create a welcome and supportive learning environment.
 In addition to lectures, I utilize in-class activities, discussions, video clips, NPR broadcasts, and reflections on current events in science.

-My goal is not just to provide information, but help students become engaged citizens.
-Students are required to present science news to the class, write letters to Congress and send emails to elected officials on environmental topics.
+My goal is not just to provide information but help students become engaged citizens.
+Students are required to present science news to the class and send emails to elected officials on environmental topics.